amir168/MiNOVA/README.md

 ## Installaton / Configuration ##

-The default mining configuration is for GTX 1060 GPUs.
+The default mining configuration applies no overclock or p-state changes and sets the power limit to 120W.

 Modify the configuration file to your liking.
 At the very minimum, the `path` should be modified with your wallet information.

 Adding this application to your startup is recommended.
-If you do so, **make sure it is ran as administrator and is launched from its own directory!**
+If you do so, **make sure it is ran as administrator and is launched from its own directory!
+Turning off UAC is also necessary to ensure application launches run uninterrupted.**

 ##### Configuration is as follows: #####
 - `theshold`: Threshold in utilization percent to consider a GPU *idle*.